ziptx/kubernetes-ipv6/README.md

-# Kubernetes with IPv6 only (on AlmaLinux 9 / EL 9)
+# Kubernetes with IPv6 only (on AlmaLinux 9)
-> Environment build as of Aug 2024
+> "Bare Metal" environment build as of Aug 2024
+> Should work on  Redhat 9 / Rocky Linux 9 / EL 9

 Configure a kubernetes cluster with IPv6 only.